-Simplot Seafood Snacks and Meals ("Simplot") is an unincorporated joint venture which processes, trades and distributes seafood in Australia, over which I&J had joint control and 40% (2019: 40%) ownership interest until its disposal in November 2019.
-The joint venture is managed by Simplot Australia Proprietary Limited and has a 31 August financial year end.
+Simplot Seafood Snacks and Meals ("Simplot") was an unincorporated joint venture which processes, trades and distributes seafood in Australia, over which I&J had joint control and 40% ownership interest until its disposal in November 2019.
+The joint venture was managed by Simplot Australia Proprietary Limited and had a 31 August financial year end.

-Simplot is structured as a separate vehicle and the Group had a residual interest in the net assets of the joint venture.
+Simplot was structured as a separate vehicle and the Group had a residual interest in the net assets of the joint venture.
 Accordingly, the Group classified its interest in Simplot as a joint venture.